-ECEC at this age often refers to preschool, a more "schoolified" and structured approach to education and care, preparing children for formal schooling at age In Luxembourg, children of this age group attend non-formal (e.g., crèche) or/and formal ECEC (précoce, Cycle 1).
+For both groups, service quality has a critical impact on ECEC outcomes and disadvantaged children benefit more than advantaged children. formal schooling at age 6.
+In Luxembourg, children of this age group attend non-formal (e.g., crèche) or/and formal ECEC (précoce, Cycle 1).

-In general, international studies consistently show cognitive that ECEC attendance of three- and four-year old's has positive effects on and language development (for reviews, see Burger, 2010; Melhuish et al.,
+In general, international studies consistently show that ECEC attendance of three- and four-year old's has positive effects on cognitive and language development

-2015).
+(for reviews, see Burger, 2010; Melhuish et al., 2015).
 A meta-analysis (combining multiple studies) found that preschool attendance also has positive effects on socio-emotional factors, academic achievement, and progress (Camilli et al., 2010).
-PISA results indicate a positive effect on reading scores at age 15 when children attended some kind of elementary school education.
+PISA results indicate a positive effect on reading scores at age 15 when children attended some kind of pre-elementary school education.
 This effect was roughly equivalent to the effect of one year of schooling (OECD, 2011).

-Numerous studies demonstrate that also in this age group, children from disadvantaged families benefit more strongly from attending ECEC, e.a., children with a background (Spiess et al., 2003), with a home language other than the instructional language (Ansari et al., 2021), or from families with low socioeconomic status (Sierens et al., 2020).
+Numerous studies demonstrate that also in this age group, children from disadvantaged families benefit more strongly from attending ECEC, e.g., children with a migration background (Spiess et al., 2003), with a home language other than the instructional language (Ansari et al., 2021), or from families with low socioeconomic status (Sierens et al., 2020).
 This is especially true when the ECEC program is universal instead of targeted at a specific population, mixing children of different social backgrounds (Lazzari & Vandenbroeck, 2013).
 For example, a policy reform in France that increased the universal attendance of three- and four-year olds in ECEC, led to improved school outcomes and reduced socioeconomic inequalities by especially benefitting children from disadvantaged families (Dumas & Lefranc, 2010).
 A review reported that for the age group of three-year old onwards, most evidence shows that preschool attendance has positive effects on educational and social development for children of all backgrounds.
 (Melhuish et al., 2015).